microsoft/moaw/workshops/serverless-overview/workshop.md

 In this version of the implementation, we will be using the [.NET 7 Isolated](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-in-process-differences) runtime.

-First, we will need to create a Function App:
+First, we will need to create a Function App with the dotnet runtime:

 ```bash
 # Create a serverless function app in the resource group.